bitcointranscripts/bitcointranscripts/bitcoin-explained/bitcoin-core-26-0-and-f2pool-s-ofac-compliant-mining-policy.md

 Speaker 1: 00:25:17

 Yes, I forgot to write down the numbers, but you'll find them.
-Basically in Eclipse Attack the idea is that some evil person makes sure that your node only connects to them.
+Basically in `Eclipse attack` the idea is that some evil person makes sure that your node only connects to them.
 So you think you're connected to 8 different peers, but you're not, you're connected to the same person because they have eight different IP addresses and tricked you into connecting to them.
-I'll explain all that.
+We explained all that.
 Now if you also connect through Tor, this attack becomes more difficult because they might be able to trick you into connecting to them through normal IP addresses but they may not be able to trick you into connecting to them through Tor.
 Or if they're making the connections to you, they might not know your Onion address that they're connecting to.
 They only know your normal IP address.

+Speaker 0: 00:25:56

 Yeah.

+Speaker 1: 00:25:57

 So that's why this helps.

 Speaker 0: 00:25:59

-It's kind of a safeguard.
+That's kind of a safeguard.
-Like Eclipse attacks themselves are kind of unlikely to happen.
+Like `Eclipse attacks` themselves are kind of unlikely to happen.
 There are more tools against that, right, in Bitcoin Core?

 Speaker 1: 00:26:08

-Yeah, I would also say Eclipse attacks, you know, again, in order of Eclipse attacks are getting more and more difficult.
+Yeah, I would also say `Eclipse attacks`, you know, again, Eclipse attacks are getting more and more difficult.
-And if you want to do them, You probably want to have a motive, like you want to be able to scam somebody into accepting your payment and then double spending them and working with miners and all that stuff.
+And if you want to do them, you probably want to have a motive, like you want to be able to scam somebody into accepting your payment and then double spending them and working with miners and all that stuff.
 They're not easy attacks, but we like to make them impossible or harder.

 Speaker 0: 00:26:27

 So Tor is kind of a lifeline to still get the latest blocks in case they're being censored in some sort of eclipse attack scheme.

+Speaker 1: 00:26:36

 Yeah, exactly.
+Okay, so...

+Speaker 0: 00:26:38

-Okay, so this is also new in Bitcoin Core.
+So this is also new in Bitcoin Core.
 You'll…
-so network diversity is embedded more and more thoroughly.
+The network diversity is embedded more and more thoroughly.
-Then I'm seeing you selected, there's a Taproot Miniscript upgrade.
+Then I'm seeing you selected, there's a `Taproot Miniscript` upgrade.

 Speaker 1: 00:26:52

-Yes, so we covered Miniscript in episode 4.
+Yes, so we covered `Miniscript` in episode 4.
 A very long time ago.

 Speaker 0: 00:26:56

 Really?
-Yep.

-Speaker 1: 00:26:58
+Speaker 1: 00:26:57

+Yep
 One of the first things we did.
 So what's the TLDR of Miniscript?
 It is a subset of script, you could say.
-So not all of Bitcoin script, but a part of Bitcoin script that has been handpicked by super wizards like Andrew Polstra and SIPA to make sure that you don't shoot yourself in the foot.
+So not all of Bitcoin script, but a part of Bitcoin script that has been handpicked by super wizards like Andrew Poelstra and sipa (Pieter Wuille) to make sure that you don't shoot yourself in the foot.

+Speaker 0: 00:27:16

+Yeah

+Speaker 1: 00:27:17

 And that you can combine pieces of script.
-Like two pieces of script and you put and in between it etc.
+Like two pieces of script and you put AND in between it etc.

+Speaker 0: 00:27:22

+Yeah

+Speaker 1: 00:27:23

 So these allow you to do complicated fancy wallets with like okay I want two signatures but after one year I only want one signature etc.
-And this worked, This has been added to Bitcoin Core a year ago or so in various steps, which we've covered in earlier episodes.
+And this worked, this has been added to Bitcoin Core a year ago or so in various steps, which we've covered in earlier episodes.
-And the latest step is that you can now also use Miniscript with Taproot.
+And the latest step is that you can now also use `Miniscript` with `Taproot`.

 Speaker 0: 00:27:45